jillbot/tsp/wp-content/plugins/automatic-post-tagger/readme.txt

 Add the post type "product" to the option "Allowed post types", enable the option "Run APT when posts are: *Saved*" and add taxonomies "product_tag" and "product_cat" to configuration groups of your choice.

 == Changelog ==
+= 1.8.2 (2015-11-18) =
+Fixed:

+* Bug responsible for deleting terms even if no new ones were found
+* Issue with saving post types

 = 1.8.1 (2015-06-07) =
 Fixed:

-Bug responsible for adding blank elements into the related keywords array
+* Bug responsible for adding blank elements into the related keywords array

 = 1.8 (2015-06-07) =
 New features: